What is a Sales Compensation Plan?

 No matter how talented your reps are, they need proper onboarding.

-In fact, it’s the number one reason reps leave their jobs voluntarily, according to our research — inadequate professional development, including coaching and training.
+In fact, it’s the number one reason reps leave their jobs voluntarily.

 Not salary; not bonuses.
 That’s right, it’s nothing to do with your sales compensation plan.
 It’s… Development.

 One-third of employees reported having left a job within six months of commencement, according to a survey led by BambooHR.